- Risk Factors

-The cervical and lumbar regions are most frequently affected by conditions that lead to nerve compression.
-This is because the vertebrae of those spinal regions support the weight of the head (cervical) and upper body (lumbar), and because the relative flexibility of those regions subjects the associated spinal anatomy to significant wear and tear over time.
-Age is the top risk factor for the development of degenerative spine conditions that can produce spinal neuralgia, including:
+The cervical and lumbar regions of the spine are most frequently affected by conditions that lead to nerve compression.
+This is because the vertebrae of those regions are responsible for supporting the weight and movement of the head and upper body, respectively.
+This constant pressure on the spine over several years can cause natural deterioration within the discs, joints and vertebrae, which can lead to the development of a degenerative spine condition.

 - Arthritis of the spine — degeneration of the facet joints, where the vertebrae meet and flex; can irritate adjacent nerve roots